 Why do kids need to learn relationship skills?
 To form healthy relationships in order to grow healthy families.

 The goal of our relationship education program is to arm students with knowledge and skills that will empower them to form healthy relationships now and strong marriages and partnerships in the future.
-The curriculum helps students develop a “North Star” in approaching relationships – a vision of what they want in their romantic relationships and in their lives.

 - what to say and do in the early stages